adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

 The |PADGeometry| class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
-This detector is assumed to consist of a regular 2D grid of pixels.
-We specify the locations of detector pixels with respect to an arbitrary origin that is also the origin of the coordinates of the object that creates the diffraction pattern.
-The 2D grid of pixels is described by the following parameters:
+This detector is assumed to consist of a regular 2D grid of pixels specified by the following parameters:

 * :math:`\vec{t}` is the vector that points from the origin to the *center* of the first pixel in memory.
 * :math:`\vec{f}` is the vector that points from the first pixel in memory to the next pixel in the fast-scan direction.